 This award recognize the noble service of one outstanding credit union volunteer who best exemplifies the credit union spirit through dedication to, and belief in, the credit union movement.

-Timeline: The call for nominations for the following awards typically takes place in late May to early June, with a mid-July deadline.
-Statewide award winners are announced in August.
-Winning entries on the state level advance to compete nationally, with national results typically available in November.
-National award recipients are recognized at the CUNA Governmental Affairs Conference the following February.
+Timeline: The call for nominations for the following awards typically takes place in late May to early June, with a deadline in mid-to-late July.
+Statewide award winners are announced in August or September.
+Winning state entries advance to compete nationally, with national results typically available in late November to early December.
+National award recipients are recognized at the next CUNA Governmental Affairs Conference.

-Dora Maxwell Social Responsibility Award: The Dora Maxwell Award recognizes credit unions that promote social responsibility.
+- Dora Maxwell Social Responsibility Award - recognizes credit unions that promote social responsibility.
 In particular, the focus of the award is to draw attention to external credit union projects and activities that benefit the community.

-Louise Herring Award for Philosophy in Action: The Louise Herring Award for Philosophy in Action focuses on the internal programs and services of a credit union.
+- Louise Herring Award for Philosophy in Action - focuses on the internal programs and services of a credit union.
 Credit unions who received the award have demonstrated the practical application of the credit union philosophy within the actual operations of the credit union.

-Desjardins Youth and Adult Financial Education Awards: The Desjardins Youth and Adult Financial Education Awards formally recognizes the leadership of individual credit unions and chapters on behalf of youth and adult financial education.
+- Desjardins Youth and Adult Financial Education Awards - recognize the leadership of individual credit unions and chapters on behalf of youth and adult financial education.
 Activities eligible for consideration include those that raise awareness and marshal resources on behalf of financial literacy.

 2015 Professional & Volunteer of the Year Award Winners